How a Surviving Spouse Secures a Year’s Allowance and Deficiency Judgment in North Carolina

 Detailed Answer

-3. Obtain a court order specifying the allowance amount and whether the estate must transfer personal property or pay cash.
+- Obtain an order specifying the allowance amount and whether the estate must transfer personal property or pay cash.

 If the estate lacks sufficient personal property or cash to satisfy the allowance, the clerk can order the sale of real estate.
-When sale proceeds fall short of the court-ordered allowance, the surviving spouse may file for a deficiency judgment.
+When sale proceeds fall short of the court-ordered allowance, the surviving spouse may seek payment of the deficiency from the estate as provided by law.
 Under N.C.
-Gen. Stat. § 30-17, the spouse petitions the clerk for a judgment equal to the difference between the allowance amount and sale proceeds.
-The court then issues a deficiency judgment against the estate, ensuring the spouse receives full support.
+Gen. Stat. § 30-17, the spouse may petition for enforcement of the allowance, but the statute does not create a separate deficiency judgment procedure as stated above.
+The court then may enforce the spouse’s statutory right to the allowance from estate assets.

 Key Points to Remember